sandeepreddy5/sandeepreddy5/README.md

 - 👋 Hi, I’m sandeep
-- 👀 I’m interested in AI
+- 👀 I’m interested in new technologies
-- 🌱 I’m currently learning AI Technologies
 - 📫 How to reach me ... sandeep82ponaganti@gmail.com

 <!---